AlfredA93/meditate-with-alfred/README.md

 - Problem: Hero image text not appearing on top of hero image
     - *Solution: Set the `position` of hero image text to `absolute`*

+- Problem: Sticky footer causing the scroll bar to be present on every size screen.
+    - *Solution: I couldn't find the solution as of yet, so I removed the feature*

 #### **Unfixed Bugs**

 - None